Byzantine–Sasanian War of 602–628: Byzantine assault on Persia

 Two soldiers who feigned desertion were sent to Shahrbaraz, claiming that the Byzantines were fleeing before Shahin.
 Due to jealousy between the Persian commanders, Shahrbaraz hurried with his army to take part in the glory of the victory.
 Heraclius met them at Tigranakert and routed the forces of Shahraplakan and Shahin one after the other.
 Shahin lost his baggage train, and Shahraplakan (according to one source) was killed, though he re-appears later.
 After this victory, Heraclius crossed the Araxes and camped in the plains on the other side.
 Shahin, with the remnants of both his and Shahraplakan's armies, joined Shahrbaraz in the pursuit of Heraclius, but marshes slowed them down.
 At Aliovit, Shahrbaraz split his forces, sending some 6,000 troops to ambush Heraclius while the remainder of the troops stayed at Aliovit.
 Heraclius instead launched a surprise night attack on the Persian main camp in February 625, destroying it.
 Shahrbaraz only barely escaped, naked and alone, having lost his harem, baggage, and men.

 Heraclius spent the rest of winter to the north of Lake Van.
 In 625, his forces attempted to push back towards the Euphrates.
 In a mere seven days, he bypassed Mount Ararat and the 200 miles along the Arsanias River to capture Amida and Martyropolis, important fortresses on the upper Tigris.
 Heraclius then carried on towards the Euphrates, pursued by Shahrbaraz.
 According to Arab sources, he was stopped at the Satidama or Batman Su River and defeated; Byzantine sources, however, do not mention this incident.
 There was then another minor skirmish between Heraclius and Shahrbaraz at the Sarus River near Adana.
 Shahrbaraz stationed his forces across the river from the Byzantines.
 A bridge spanned the river, and the Byzantines immediately charged across.
-Shahrbaraz feigned retreat to lead the Byzantines into an ambush, and the vanguard of Heraclius' army was destroyed within minutes.
+Shahrbaraz feigned retreat to lead the Byzantines into an ambush, and the vanguard of Heraclius's army was destroyed within minutes.
 The Persians, however, had neglected to cover the bridge, and Heraclius charged across with the rearguard, unafraid of the arrows that the Persians fired, turning the tide of battle against the Persians.
 Shahrbaraz expressed his admiration at Heraclius to a renegade Greek: "See your Emperor!
 He fears these arrows and spears no more than would an anvil!"
 The Battle of Sarus was a successful retreat for the Byzantines that panegyrists magnified.
 In the aftermath of the battle, the Byzantine army wintered at Trebizond.